 “… 25 so that there should be no division in the body, but that its parts should have equal concern for each other.
 26 If one part suffers, every part suffers with it; if one part is honored, every part rejoices with it.”

-So then we see from scripture how we should have concern for each other, not just those we have chosen as ‘my people.’
+So then we see from scripture how we all are one in Christ and should have concern for each other, not just those we have chosen as ‘my people.’
 All followers of Christ have become ‘my people.’
 So let us consider how we invest in the lives of those in Christ’s church.
-Our lives are to be spent here in service to our brothers and sisters in Christ’s church.
-We have a huge family, let’s open our arms for all the people of Christ, not just the ones we choose.
+Our lives are to be spent here in service to our brothers and sisters in Christ’s church, all of the church.
+We have a huge family in Christ, let’s open our arms for all the people of Christ, not just the ones we choose.

 ———————————————–